 The games entry fee is required to enter all Masters Games events including the Trail Running event.
 It only needs to be paid once and includes a variety of social events throughout the week including an Opening and Closing Ceremony and a Mid-Week Party.

-Presentations will be held as soon as possible after the last runner has finished.
+Presentations will be held at 11 am or as soon as possible after the last runner has finished.

 - 60 years and over 8.00 am 10 km